GarySimons/girlsrun/README.md

 This is the page where the site owner can advertise all the events that are coming up.
 Users can find the date, time, place and a indicator of run length.
 There is also a short description and a button to find out more and book yourself on the run.

 ### Members login page
 This allows users to create an account of login to an existing one.
-The background image of running shoes together represents a club of women together.

 ### Coaching
 This is a members only page which is accessible once logged in.
 This offers general advice, and a link to pay for a personalised fitness plan.